Environmental Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for environmental roles in North Carolina?

 The H-1B is the most common visa for environmental scientists, engineers, and hydrogeologists, as these roles typically require a bachelor's degree or higher in a specific technical field, satisfying the specialty occupation requirement.
 TN visas are available to Canadian and Mexican nationals in qualifying environmental engineering roles.
-Some research-focused positions at universities or federal labs may be filled through J-1 or O-1 classifications depending on the candidate's profile.
+Some research-focused positions at universities or federal labs may be filled through J-1 visa or O-1 visa classifications depending on the candidate's profile.

 Which cities in North Carolina have the most environmental visa sponsorship jobs?